mozilla/wpt-sync/README.md

 ```
 # in project root dir
-docker run --env WPTSYNC_CREDS=/app/vct/wpt-sync/credentials.ini --mount type=bind,source=$(pwd),target=/app/vct wptsync_dev
+docker run --init --name wptsync_test --env WPTSYNC_CREDS=/app/vct/wpt-sync/credentials.ini \
+--mount type=bind,source=$(pwd),target=/app/vct \
+--mount type=bind,source=path/to/repos,target=/app/repos \
+wptsync_dev
 ```

-This runs the script designated by ENTRYPOINT in the Dockerfile.
-You could also use `--env-file` instead of `--env` to set environment variables in the container.
+This runs the script designated by ENTRYPOINT in the Dockerfile with an init process.
+You could use `--env-file` instead of `--env` to set environment variables in the container.

 Stop it with: